 Blessed Plant-Based Protein powder contains high-quality ingredients; however, they are comparable to those in Naked Nutrition’s Naked Pea protein and My Vegan Pea Protein Isolate but at a significantly higher price point.
-However, Blessed Plant-Based Protein powder does have a large range of flavor options that the other brands do not have.
+However, Blessed Plant-Based Protein powder does have an extensive range of flavor options that the other brands do not have.

 Who is Blessed Protein Best for?

-Those who are following a plant-based diet, who are vegan, gluten-free, or have a soy allergy and are challenged by getting adequate protein in their diet while maintaining an active lifestyle, may benefit from this supplement.
+Those following a plant-based, vegan, gluten-free, or soy-free diet who are challenged by getting adequate protein while maintaining an active lifestyle may benefit from this supplement.

 Claims vs. Reality

-Although the research is lacking for pea protein specifically, the research available on protein sources and their effects on muscle recovery and growth supports that pea protein isolate would likely be beneficial in these areas.
+Although the research is lacking for pea protein specifically, the available research on protein sources and their effects on muscle recovery and growth supports that pea protein isolate would likely benefit these areas.

 Where to Buy Blessed Protein